 What organizations work to conserve Hawaiian Monk seals?

 There are non-governmental organizations that work to conserve Hawaiian Monk seals.
-Some of the more well-known organizations dedicated to this species conservation include Born Free USA, Hawaiian Islands Humpback Whale National Marine Sanctuary Association, Hawaiian Monk Seal Research Program at Oregon State University and The Marine Mammal Center.
+Some of the more well-known organizations dedicated to this species conservation include NOAA Fisheries’ Hawaiian Monk Seal Research Program, The Marine Mammal Center (which operates the Ke Kai Ola hospital dedicated to the species), the Monk Seal Foundation, and the Hawaii Department of Land and Natural Resources.

 How do Hawaiian monk seals eat/swim/etc.?

 There are Hawaiian monk seal pupping sites on Kauai island that are currently being threatened by people traveling to the area not knowing about the Hawaiian monk seal presence there .
-Monfort is working hard to protect these pupping sites because they know without them it will be impossible for Hawaiian monk seals to continue their existence.
+NOAA Fisheries and local volunteers work hard to protect these pupping sites, because without them it would be impossible for Hawaiian monk seals to continue their recovery.